Trump and Biden Hit Unlikely Battleground State of Minnesota

 “I don’t think they’re there,” said Joe Radinovich, a Democrat who lost a bid for a northern Minnesota congressional district in 2018.
 Radinovich noted the major organizational challenge and expense in tracking new voters, making sure they’re registered and getting them to vote – especially during a pandemic.
 “We have relatively high turnout already.
 Most people vote.
 I just don’t think it’s there.
 I think those people showed up in 2016,” he said.

-In 2016, Trump won that district that includes the Democratic city of Duluth by 15 percentage points.
+In 2016, Trump won that district, which includes the Democratic city of Duluth, by 15 percentage points.
 But in the midterms two years later, Radinovich lost by just under 6 percentage points.

 Still, Trump has spent more than a year building a sizable Minnesota ground game.
-Republicans are out knocking on doors and interacting personally with voters in ways that Democrats mostly have not, preferring online operations amid the coronavirus.
+Republicans are out knocking on doors and interacting personally with voters in ways that Democrats mostly have not, preferring online operations because of the coronavirus.

 Democrats warn that Biden still may have his work cut out for him.
 Duluth Mayor Emily Larson said the Trump campaign has far outpaced Biden in local yard signs — which indicates enthusiasm but may not ultimately affect the outcome.